 Even if you start with cardio, your body will still use this energy supply before moving on to aerobic energy.
 Therefore, you may struggle to perform to your best ability when you get round to your strength training.
 This is because your supply of “quick energy” will be depleted.

-To help you complete at least one set exercises for each major muscle group, we’ve put together a list of Sunshine Gym equipment options.
+To help you complete at least one set exercises for each major muscle group, we’ve put together a list of outdoor gym equipment options.

 - Legs and Hips: Squat Push OR Twist N Step